Links on VR Source may earn us a commission, Learn more.

 This strap comes with headphones, making audio as integrated as it can get.
 You no longer have to fumble around the desk to find your headphones, simply put the Vive on and you are ready to experience a whole other reality.
 It features an adjustment dial, hard-sided construction, height/angle adjustment and improved cable management.

 Interested?
-The HTC Vive Deluxe Audio Strap hasn’t launched yet, but it is expected to become available in June for $99.99.
+The HTC Vive Deluxe Audio Strap is now available on Amazon for $99.99.

 TPCast Wireless Adapter